FailAcademy/learning/wdp-vancouver/_lessons/week-06/05-functions-hooks-debugging.md

 Time to add some version control to your project.

-Initialize a git repository in the root of your project's WP installation VVV or MAMP, at the `.gitignore` file as recommended, stage your files, make your commit, add a remote from GitHub, and push your code!
+Initialize a Git repository in your project's `wp-content` directory in MAMP, add the `.gitignore` file as recommended, stage your files, make your commit, add a remote from GitHub, and push your code!

 ---

 ## Lab Activity

-Today's lab activity time will be dedicated to continuing to work on Project 4.
+Today's lab activity time will be dedicated to working on Project 4.

 ---